-- Each year in the United States, more than 140,000 people (approximately 97,000 men and 43,000 women) die from alcohol-related causes, making it the fourth-leading preventable cause of death in our country.1 The first is tobacco, the second is poor diet and physical inactivity, and the third is illegal drugs.2 - " Alcohol misuse costs the United States about \$249 billion per year.3 - " In the United States, approximately 29.5 million people had alcohol use disorder (AUD) in 2021.4 - " More than 10% of U.S. children live with a parent who has AUD, according to a 2017 study.5 - " Globally, alcohol misuse is the seventh-leading risk factor for premature death and disability.6
+(approximately 97,000 male deaths and 43,000 female deaths) attributable to excessive alcohol use, making alcohol one of the leading preventable causes of death in the United States, behind tobacco, poor diet, physical inactivity, and illegal drugs.

+- " Alcohol misuse costs the United States about \$249 billion per year. - " In the United States, approximately 29.5 million people had alcohol use disorder (AUD) in 2022.4 - " Globally, alcohol misuse is the seventh-leading risk factor for premature death and disability.